simonw/csv-diff/README.md

 The `--key=id` option means that the `id` column should be treated as the unique key, to identify which records have changed.

+The tool will automatically detect if your files are comma- or tab-separated.
+You can over-ride this automatic detection and force the tool to use a specific format using `--format=tsv` or `--format=csv`.

-You can also run it using the `--json` option to get a machine-readable difference:
+You can use the `--json` option to get a machine-readable difference:

     $ csv-diff one.csv two.csv --key=id --json
     {